top of page

 FLORENCE, FOREVER

 I fell in love immediately with Florence immediately, completely swept up in the romance of it all.
 The city was so refreshing, so peaceful, and over time, I found it harder not to surrender to it's beautiful slowness.
-The pace of life there made me pause, notice the little details, and walk wayyyy slower than I was used to.
+The pace of life there made me pause, notice the little details, and walk much slower than I was used to.

 Two of my best friends from high school were with me in those early days, and their presence was like an anchor.
 Those two friends knew me better than I knew myself at times.
 How lucky I was to have had them by my side because when the overwhelming newness of it all left me feeling lost, they were there to remind me who I was, and to experience the unfamiliar alongside me.
 We took on the unknown together, and somehow, that made everything feel a little more familiar.
 We got to live this beautiful little life together and I'll never forget the excitement of those first few months.